alphagov/paas-team-manual/docs/team/working_practices.md

 time.
 We have decided to use a branch called `gds_master` for this, although some older reporitories may use something else.
 Feel free to change these as you encounter them, to improve consistency.

+# Technical Documentation Changes

+Technical Documentation changes follow the same overall process as code changes, but with several documentation-specific amends.
+This section summarises the tech docs change process.

+## Pre kick-off

+- Required: technical writer

+Before the formal story kick-off, the technical writer reviews the story and drafts changes if possible.

+## Kick-off

+- Required: technical writer, technical lead
+- Optional: product representative, developer

+At this step, decide on what changes to the tech docs are required to complete this story.
+You must also agree on who needs to review and approve this story.
+Make sure that you decide whether the story needs product as well as technical review.
+If no specific technical reviewers are named, any developer can serve as the technical reviewer.
+You should also analyse if any other further changes or stories will result from this story.

+## Doing

+- Required: technical writer, developer

+Draft the content changes in markdown, ensuring that it is technically correct and in line with the GDS style guide.
+You must preview changes in tech doc format so that the new or amended content is smoothly integrated into the exsting documentation structure.
+Evaluate if story needs to change, and if so, whether this can be included in the scope of the original story or should be part of a new story.
+Once you have agreed that the content is ready for further review, raise a pull request to the paas-tech-docs repo.

+Note that if the change requires product review, you must push the tech doc changes to Cloud Foundry for review.
+Refer to the [Deploy a static site](https://docs.cloud.service.gov.uk/#deploy-a-static-site) for instructions on how to do this.

+## Reviewing

+- Required: technical writer, developer, technical writer 2i
+- Optional: product representative, tech lead

+Three reviews should happen at the same time:

+- The developer reviews the content in both GitHub and in the tech doc preview, checking if it addresses the issues in the story.
+- The tech writer conducting the 2i review checks the style and content.
+- The product rep or tech lead reviews content if required; the product rep will look at the temporary Cloud Foundry version of the tech docs.

+Implement any changes as required, and then get sign-off from reviewers.
+The reviewers then merge the changes once they have been signed off.

+## Approving

+- Required: tech writer, approver

+The approver checks if the change deployed correctly, and whether it addresses the story.
+If it does so, they approve the story.